The success of the Cop26 is a question of will, according to Boris Johnson - ExBulletin

 The success of the Cop26 is a question of will, according to Boris Johnson

-Boris Johnson has said whether or not the UN’s Cop26 climate summit is a success is a matter of will.
+oris Johnson said the success or otherwise of the UN Cop26 climate summit is a matter of will.

-The British Prime Minister said we can rejoice in what has been achieved so far at the Glasgow conference, but warned that the question of whether the planet can avert a climate catastrophe was still at stake.
+The PM said we can rejoice in what has been achieved so far at the Glasgow conference, but warned that the question of whether the planet can avert a climate catastrophe was still at stake.

 Speaking to the Commons after his two days at the summit, he said that if words are not turned into action, every summit dating back to Rio de Janeiro in 1992 will have failed because we will have enabled our common goal of 1, 5 ° C to escape us.